 Part 1 of Hidden Gems on Simplifier.net That Make Your FHIR Work Easier

-Welcome to this three-part blog series about Simplifier.net features you may not yet know about!
-We will dive into features that are just beneath the surface and explore how different organizations and myself as a FHIR consultant use them.
+Welcome to our three-part blog highlighting Simplifier.net features you may not know about!
+We’re taking a dive beneath the surface and exploring how they’re used by different organizations – and by FHIR consultants like me.

-This first post starts with general information followed by useful features around FHIR projects and resources on Simplifier.net.
+This first post starts with general information, plus some useful features around FHIR projects and resources on Simplifier.net.

 - Part 1 – Project and resources features